Investing In Real Estate With Your IRA

-Basically, this opens it up so you can buy investment real estate with your IRA… or be a private lender in real estate.
+This opens it up so you can buy investment real estate with your IRA… or be a private lender in real estate.

 Are There Restrictions?

 Yes, there definitely are.
-There are restrictions on what you do with the real estate if you buy and hold… what types of precious metals… and often times the “custodian” of the SDIRA has restrictions on what they think you can and should invest in.
+There are restrictions on what you do with the real estate if you buy and hold… what types of precious metals… and oftentimes the “custodian” of the SDIRA has restrictions on what they think you can and should invest in.